Promoting smarter and more efficient plumbing systems

 Diesel Heater Service

-Like your gas appliances, your diesel heater should serviced annually if you use it regularly.
+Like your gas appliances, your diesel heater should serviced annually if you use it regularly, or every 24 to 36 months if not used regularly.
 Diesel heaters become very dirty inside the burner, the wiring connections can become corroded, the ducting and fan can get blocked up and among other things, this can cause the unit some very serious damage.

 A Diesel Heater Service can include, depending on the model, replacing the glow pin, burner and motor gaskets and fuel filter, and a general clean.
 These prices can vary depending on your particular model.